 I then proceeded to buy another two pairs, and one of them I leave it in the car at all times, literarily that pair is not allowed to come back up here in the apartment lol.
 Let’s see the reasons why: at times you set off in the morning leaving your sunglasses home, since the sky is all cloudy and grey, you don’t need them and actually they seem like a burden on top of your head while driving.
 Then the sky eventually clears up, and you are forced to drive back without sunglasses and with full sunlight, glare, reflections and all that: not an ideal situation.

-For the additional two pair of sunglasses I went with a less famous but still high-quality manufacturer, as high as it gets in terms of value for money since you only pay for the material and not for the brand.
-A final important clarification: the initial Prada model works just great with the shape of my face, so I bought the additional two pairs with pretty much identical shape to the original one, since:
+For the additional two pair of sunglasses I went with a less famous but still high-quality manufacturer, as high as it gets in terms of value for money since you only pay for the lenses/frame and not for the brand.
+And since the above Prada model works just great with the shape of my face, I decided to go with exactly the same frame shape also for the additional two pairs, because:

 If it ain’t broke, don’t fix it.